Sandy Creek (Michigan): Geography

 A narrow and shallow creek, Sandy Creek does not have a dam and is not navigable.
 However, the creek's watershed serves an important purpose of flood prevention in the area, which has a relatively flat topography and heavy agricultural use.
-In 2019, most of the creek There was a $1.2 million clearcutting project in 2019 along most of the creek to increase its drainage and alleviate flooding along its route.
+There was a $1.2 million clearcutting project in 2019 along most of the creek to increase its drainage and alleviate flooding along its route.
 Sandy Creek's watershed includes portions of Frenchtown Charter Township, Raisinville Township, Exeter Township (including the village of Maybee), London Township, Dundee Township, and the city of Monroe.

 The creek flows for 18.5 mi from London Township to Lake Erie in Frenchtown Charter Township.
 Sterling State Park is to the south of the river mouth, while the unincorporated community of Detroit Beach is to the north.
 Stone embankments and a pump station were built along the banks of Detroit Beach to decrease flooding from Sandy Creek and potentially rising waters from Lake Erie.

 Its only sizable tributary, Little Sandy Creek, flows parallel to the main branch about one mile to the south.
 Sandy Creek travels under Interstate 75, U.S. Route 24 (North Telegraph Road), and North Monroe Street (M-125).

 The creek has no large fish populations and most fish are in the artificially enlarged lagoons of Sterling State Park leading to Lake Erie.
 Common fish in the area include perch, walleye, crappie, channel and bullhead catfish, largemouth and white bass, carp, northern pike, and bluegill.